ogelbric/POC_Tanzu_App_Engine_app1/README.md

 ![Version](https://github.com/ogelbric/POC_Tanzu_App_Engine_app1/blob/main/mut5.png)

 ## Turns out the mutation policy is a good to know, but the container has to run as non-root!
-I pulled a non root image from docker and placed it into my repo with out the pesky pull rate limit
+I pulled a non root image from docker and placed it into my repo without the pesky pull rate limit

 ```
 docker pull nginxinc/nginx-unprivileged